exercism/rust/README.md

 ## On modifying the exercises' README

-Please note that the README of every exercise is formed using several templates, not necessary present on this repo:
+Please note that the README of every exercise is formed using several templates, not all of which are necessary present on this repo.
+The most important of these:

 - The `description.md` file in the exercise directory from the [problem-specifications repository](https://github.com/exercism/problem-specifications/tree/master/exercises)